lagdo/ui-builder/README.md

 #### Installation

 Install the packages using Composer.
-In the above examples, we will be building UI for the Bootstrap framework.
+In the examples below, we will build simple UI components for the Bootstrap framework.

 ```bash
 composer require ui-builder ui-builder-bootstrap